A Signal Temporal Logic Motion Planner for Bird Diverter Installation Tasks with Multi-Robot Aerial Systems: Experimental Results

-From a first glance, it is worth noting that the~\ac{MILP} formulation does not explicitly take time into account.
-This ends up in trajectories that could exceed the time bound $t_N$, resulting as impractical in real-world scenarios.
-This also has repercussions from a trajectory point of view, as the~\ac{MILP} approach does not act on accelerations $\mathbf{a}^{(j)}$ to control the vehicles' motion (see~\cite[eq.~(2)]{Silano2021RAL}), but rather on their position by setting the waypoint sequences that~\acp{UAV} should visit to meet mission specifications.
-This implies spikes and corners that are difficult to follow in reality, possibly leading to sudden stresses on the actuators to respond to rather fast changes of direction.
-This results not only in possible errors in trajectory tracking, with the possibility of violating mission specifications and safety requirements (e.g., the~\acp{UAV} could collide with power towers or cables), but also in high energy consumption that could harm the mission.
-Another important difference lies in the mutual safety distance constraint ($\varphi_\mathrm{dis}$).
-While this constraint can be achieved in the~\ac{STL} optimization problem by regulating the vehicles' velocities and accelerations, and hence their positions, without affecting the optimal sequence of regions to visit, this does not apply to the~\ac{MILP} formulation, where vehicle dynamics are not taken into consideration to limit the computational burden.
-In actuality, increases in the values of $\Gamma$~\eqref{subeq:keepDistance} might require completely different optimal sequences (output of the~\ac{MILP} solver) for the final solution of the problem.
+Upon initial examination, it is evident that the~\ac{MILP} formulation does not explicitly consider time, resulting in trajectories that may exceed the specified time limit $T_N$ and become impractical for real-world applications.
+This limitation also impacts the trajectory quality, as the~\ac{MILP} approach does not control the vehicles' motion through accelerations ${^d}\mathbf{a}^{(j)}$, but rather sets waypoint sequences for the~\acp{UAV} to follow, leading to sharp corners and spikes that are challenging to execute in practice.
+Such abrupt changes in direction can strain the actuators and compromise trajectory tracking, potentially causing deviations from mission specifications and safety requirements, including the risk of collisions with power towers or cables.
+Additionally, this approach can result in high energy consumption, adversely affecting the mission objectives.
+Another crucial distinction lies in the treatment of the mutual safety distance constraint (${^d}\varphi_\mathrm{dis}$).
+While the~\ac{STL} optimization problem incorporates this constraint by regulating velocities and accelerations, and thus the vehicles' positions, without compromising the optimal region visitation sequence, the~\ac{MILP} formulation does not account for vehicle dynamics to mitigate computational complexity.
+Consequently, adjusting the value of $\Gamma_\mathrm{dis}$~\eqref{subeq:keepDistance} may require entirely different optimal sequences (outputs of the~\ac{MILP} solver) to obtain a feasible solution for the problem.

-Figure~\ref{fig:scenario_7} depicts the difference between the solutions obtained by solving only the~\ac{MILP} and the whole~\ac{STL} optimization problems.
-As can be seen in the figure, the~\ac{STL} formulation fine tunes the initial guess solution to achieve obstacle avoidance and safety distance requirements, along with the other mission specifications.
-In particular, it is evident how the trajectories are completely rearranged to reach higher robustness values $\tilde{\rho}_\varphi(\mathbf{x})$.
+Figure~\ref{fig:scenario_7} provides a visual comparison between the solutions obtained by solely solving the~\ac{MILP} formulation and the complete~\ac{STL} optimization problem.
+The figure clearly illustrates how the~\ac{STL} formulation refines the initial guess solution from the~\ac{MILP}, resulting in trajectories that satisfy obstacle avoidance, safety distance requirements, and other mission specifications.
+Notably, the trajectories are significantly rearranged to achieve higher robustness values $\tilde{\rho}_\varphi(\mathbf{x})$.